tanzhanwen/CSC301Project-SearchBlueprint/Phase1/user_stories.md

 14) As a developer, I want to create/ choose my own databases for the search engine to index and store so it is more interesting to learn.

-15) As a developer, I want to
+15) As a non-registered user, I want to register and create new unique identity.

-16) As a developer, I want to
+16) As a beginner developer, I want to see the time that each function takes to finish its operations.

 17) As a developer, I want to

 18) As a developer, I want to